Lanarkshire

 Close to the church in Cairns Road is Cambuslang Public Park, which forms a natural amphitheatre, known as the Preaching Braes.
 This was where Whitfield preached in the open air to large crowds in the summer of 1742, in an event that became known as the Cambuslang Wark [Work].
 A stone memorial erected in 2008 records that In this place George Whitefield led congregations of many thousands in prayer and worship.

-The tall-spired church is currently undergoing conversion into a children's nursery, with the main architectural features being retained and restored.
+The tall-spired church has now been converted into a children's nursery, with the main architectural features being retained and restored.
 McCulloch is buried in the churchyard.
 His gravestone, much eroded by the elements is set into the wall on the south side of the church.
 The inscription, now illegible, reads He was eminently successful in preaching the gospel.

 In 1741, reports of revival in England and North America were beginning to reach Scotland.
 George Whitefield preached in Glasgow on a tour to raise money for his orphanage in Georgia and members of McCulloch's congregation brought back reports of the meeting.
 At the beginning of 1742, two local working men, Ingram More and Robert Bowman, lobbied families in Cambuslang to ask McCulloch for a weekly lecture, which was arranged for Thursday evenings.
 On the third occasion, about 50 people experienced a strong conviction of sin and came back to the manse for further instruction.
 Numbers increased over several months, many experiencing strong emotions with loud cries and violent physical expressions.
 The revival reached a climax in August when McCulloch was joined by several other ministers, including George Whitefield, who preached to crowds of up to 30,000.
 Communion was served to 3,000 in two large tents and some 400 experienced conversion.